AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Final Week Overview
   - Reviewed the progress of the Open-ATS and Meeting Mins projects.
   - Fixed any remaining bugs and issues.

+  -
+### 25th June 2024
+- Documentation and Final Touches
+  - Created documentation for both projects.
+  - Finalized the deployment process and prepared for the final presentation.